 We tested the samples in the certified lab in Minneapolis, MN.
 Below are the cycle and static load tests reports.

-Light model is on our 2023-24 road map.
-It is rated for a lighter load, and are respectively lighter themselves, which is ideal for light hikers and city tourists.
+A light model (LD) with quick-release axles and with no brakes is on our 2024-25 road map.
+It is rated for a lighter load and are respectively lighter themselves, which is ideal for light hikers and city tourists.

 - Yes.
 The composite would increase the price; therefore the bill of materials has to be well balanced.
 Many components, such as grip joints, converted to structural plastic parts.
 It is less expensive, easy to use, more attractive and ergonomic.
 Current models made of aluminum 6063, tubing 25mm, 22mm and 19mm, wall thickness 1.5 mm.

-We received the US patent and registered trademarks in the US, China, Australia, Japan, Taiwan.
+We posses the US patent and registered trademarks in the US, China, Australia, Japan, Taiwan.

 Thank you!